Società | Students

 Foto: Privat

 • “I love the environment, the fact you’re so close to nature – and I’ve met some lovely people.”
 Marie Gerster only has good things to say about living in Bolzano.
-The 22-year-old German exchange student is in her third year of a bachelor’s in Educational Sciences at the Technical University in Rhineland-Pfalz, specialising in art and geography.
+The 22-year-old German exchange student is in her third year of a bachelor’s in Educational Sciences at the Technical University in Rhineland-Pfalz (Kaiserslautern-Landau), specialising in art and geography.

-• Herkko Partanen admits he’s had to adjust to life in Bolzano: “I’ve spent the past two years spent the majority of time in my room, studying and working remotely.”
+• Herkko Partanen admits he’s had to adjust to life in Bolzano: “The past two years I've spent the majority of time in my room, studying and working remotely.”
 Now he comes back to his flat in Bolzano “just to sleep.”
-Herkko is in his second year of a master’s in Software Engineering and Information Systems at the university of Oulu, a town in northern most Finland, also known as the Silicon Valley of Scandinavia.
+Herkko is in his second year of a master’s in Software Engineering and Information Systems at the University of Oulu, a town in northern most Finland, also known as the Silicon Valley of Scandinavia.

-Having initially considered South Korea and Japan as possible destinations for his semester abroad, the Finnish student decided on somewhere closer to home “I’d had some experience of German language and culture, having lived there for 6 months a few years ago and I always wanted to visit Italy.”
+Having initially considered South Korea and Japan as possible destinations for his semester abroad, the Finnish student decided on somewhere closer to home “I’d had some experience of German language and culture, having lived there for six months a few years ago and I always wanted to visit Italy.”
 In fact, Herkko is the first student from Oulu University to come to Bolzano in almost six years.
 He remembers discussing possible destinations with his coordinator: “for my programme there were only two options for studying in Italy – Bari or Bolzano.
 I did some research and found Bari University’s website almost all in Italian and pretty disorganised - I thought Bolzano was a safe option.”

 • Herkko Partanen: The first student from Oulu University to come to Bolzano in almost six years.
 Foto: Privat